pgreber2504/customize-meal-app/README.md

 ## What's next ?

-In near future I plan to add few new functionallities like:
+In near future I plan to add few new functionallities like: <br>
-Add full responsive Home Page with all navigation.
+Add full responsive Home Page with all navigation.<br>
-Expanding Orders for customer with details.
+Expanding Orders for customer with details.<br>
 Refactor all CSS modules.
-Probably using SASS.
+Probably using SASS.<br>
-Create my own backend with Node.JS.
+Create my own backend with Node.JS.<br>
 And much more...